Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 - Bounties: Multi-stage payments to individuals managed by governance and an appointed bounty curator.
 - Tips: Small payments to individuals that can be made more easily through specific governance tracks.

-The Polkadot Treasury currently has over 33,000,000 DOT.
+The Polkadot Treasury currently has over 22,000,000 DOT.
+(June 2024)

 ---